A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: SPARQL Benchmarks for RDF Stores

-For a performance comparison of eleven distributed RDF stores (SHARD, H2RDF+, CliqueSquare, S2X, S2RDF, AdPart, TriAD, H-RDF-3x, SHAPE, gStore-D and DREAM) and two local RDF stores (gStore and RDF-3X) over various benchmarks (including LUBM and WatDiv), we refer to Abdelaziz et al.~\cite{AbdelazizHKK17}.
+For a performance comparison of eleven distributed RDF stores (SHARD, H2RDF+, CliqueSquare, S2X, S2RDF, AdPart, TriAD, H-RDF-3x, SHAPE, gStore-D and DREAM) and two local RDF stores (gStore and RDF-3X) over various benchmarks (including LUBM and WatDiv), we refer to the experimental comparison by Abdelaziz et al.~\cite{AbdelazizHKK17}.}